 7) We believe that safe spaces for women are important.
 Equality between the sexes does not mean abolishing women’s sports, women’s shelters, or women’s prisons.
 Since I serve a God who cares about the least, giving safe spaces to those more likely to be oppressed is the work of God.

 9) As a radfem I am are openly critical of sexual activities that are based on concepts of inequality, rape, incest or slavery.
 (I.e. sadism/ masochism, bondage, Doug Wilson’s “men conquer, colonize / women yield, submit, accept” dichotomy, Mary Kassian’s “sex is a metaphor in which men represent God and women the church”.)
-This type of things are not private matters which stay in bedrooms, but widely marketed.
-It is affected by, and affects, society’s attitudes towards women as inferiors.
+These are not private matters which stay in bedrooms – it is widely marketed.
+It is affected by and affects society’s attitudes towards women as inferiors.
 God did not make women inferior: God made both sexes in God’s image, to rule the earth.
 (Gen 1:27) In the bedroom, both the man and the woman have authority.
 (1 Cor.
 7:4)

-And the bad things you heard of radical feminists?
+And the bad things you heard about radical feminists?

-There seems to be two kinds of people who speak badly of radical feminism.
+There seem to be two kinds of people who speak badly of radical feminism.
 The first sort has no idea what radical feminism is, but use it as a term for every negative stereotype (s)he has of feminists.
-(As in “Feminists are anti-family” – Hater of feminism.
-“I am a feminist and I love my family” – Feminist.
-“Not you, radical feminists are anti-family” – Hater of feminism.)

 The other sort claims radical feminists hate “sex workers” and the transgender community.
-The slurs “SWERF” (Sex Worker Exclusionary Radical Feminist) and “TERF” (Trans Exclusionary Radical Feminist) is often used.
+The slurs “SWERF” (Sex Worker Exclusionary Radical Feminists) and “TERF” (Trans Exclusionary Radical Feminists) are often used.

-But this is not true: As a Christian I am called to love people.
+But this is not true: As a Christian, I am called to love people.
 For so-called “TERFS”, biological women who are transgender are as welcome in female sport/ prisons/ shelters as any other biological female – we do not exclude them for being transgender.
-The people “TERFS” hope to exclude from women’s sport/ prisons / shelters are not excluded for being trans3: All biological males, trans or not, are excluded for the same reasons.
-(On the points I numbered 6 and 7, many biologically male trans lobbyists want something which clash with what radfems believe women have a right to.)
+The people “TERFS” hope to exclude from women’s sport/ prisons/ shelters are not excluded for being trans3: All biological males, trans or not, are excluded for the same reasons.
+(On the points I numbered 6 and 7, many biologically male trans lobbyists want something which clashes with what radfems believe women have a right to.)

-2Male prostitutes/ female-dominated pornography exist, but these facts does not change the way the bulk of prostitution and porn is about women as objects for consumption.
+2Male prostitutes/ female-dominated pornography exist, but these facts do not change the way the bulk of prostitution and porn is about women as objects for consumption.

 3If you want to discuss topics like transgenderism here, please stay within the comment guidelines (top right of the page).
 Trans issues are already borderline for being almost off topic.
 It was only mentioned to respond to the common, but false, “TERF” name-calling.